 The curriculum is also pass/fail, encouraging collaboration among students rather than competition.

-The school offers an MD/PhD program as well, and if you’re interested in doing a fellowship here, the school gives preference to its own students, and this goes for each of their campuses across the US.
+The school also offers an MD/PhD program.
+If you’re interested in pursuing a fellowship here, the school gives preference to its own students, which applies to each of its campuses across the US.

 Median Academic Scores of Matriculants: